camunda/camunda-docs-manual/content/update/minor/720-to-721/was.md

 * `groovy-xml-$GROOVY_VERSION.jar`
 * `groovy-templates-$GROOVY_VERSION.jar`

-# 4. Maintain the Camunda Platform configuration
+# 4. Maintain the Camunda 7 configuration

-If you have previously replaced the default Camunda Platform configuration with a custom configuration following any of the methods outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
+If you have previously replaced the default Camunda 7 configuration with a custom configuration following any of the methods outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
 This can be done by repeating the configuration replacement steps for the updated platform.